RachelSa/regenerating-dinosaurs/README.md

 end
 ```

+1. Within the Rails application, create a new file: `lib/tasks/scheduler.rake`
+2. Within the Rake file, create one or more tasks.
+A Rake task is made up of the following:

+    * `desc <task_description` (**perhaps mention its feedback for stdout when you try to read what tasks are available (rake -T or w/e)**)
+    * `task <:symbolized_task_name>`, 'restore_dinos' in our example, pointing to:
+    * `:<environment>`, (**this description needs a rework -- you choose the environment.**)
+    * The actual task described in Ruby!! (they are rails programmers no need to tell them the code goes between the do and the end)

-3. Test the rake task locally by running the command `rake restore_dinos`, replacing `restore_dinos` with your task's name.
+3. Test the Rake task locally by running the command `rake restore_dinos`, replacing `restore_dinos` with your task's name.

 ### Pushing to Github and Deploying to Heroku
-1. Add, commit, and push the code to Github.
-Code is deployed to Heroku through Github, so the master branch on Github must have the created rake file and tasks.
+1. `add`, `commit`, and `push` the code to Github.
+Code is deployed to Heroku through Github, so the master branch on Github must have the created Rake file and tasks. (**how why more description needed.
+Heroku is watching a github url? there is some hook?**)

 2. If your app is already deployed to Heroku, simply run the command ```git push heroku master``` and skip to [Testing and Scheduling the Rake Task](https://github.com/RachelSa/regenerating-dinosaurs#testing-and-scheduling-the-rake-task).